PuddleSec/healthcare-security-blueprint/README.md

 ---

 ### 👤 My Vision
-This blueprint reflects my commitment to empowering teams with tools to integrate security into their workflows, ensuring products are resilient, compliant, and innovative.
+This blueprint showcases my dedication to empowering teams with the right tools, making security a natural part of their workflows, and fostering resilient, compliant, and innovative products!

 ---